0xhanvalen/hyperbore-escrow/README.md

 - Configurable basis point fee for DAO.
 - If DAO fails to rule, funds are returned to depositer.

+## Treasury Variant

+There is another contract in this repo, `Escrow-Treasury`, that divorces payment and contract management.
+The managing DAO can indicate a treasury address for the purposes of receiving fees, otherwise, contracts are identical.

 ## Tooling

 - This contract uses Hardhat for Testing and Ignition for deployment.